meesrutten/portfolio/README.md

 ## To do and future
 1. Increase the performance on browsers like Firefox, Safari and Edge
-2. Add progressive image loading
+2. Reduce image sizes
-3. Reduce first load heavily
+3. Add content